Activities and Objectives

 Can they be caught on spinners? - all three species can be caught on spinners on occasion, but it is most often thinlipped mullet and golden-greys that are targeted with lures.

 What's the 'season' for mullet? - this will depend upon where you are, and how mild the weather has been.
-In Cornwall, I've seen that mullet can be caught all year round.
-In the south east of England, there can certainly be good opportunities even as early as March, and these typically continue into November.
+In Cornwall and Devon, I've seen that mullet can be caught all year round.
+In the south east of England, there can certainly be good opportunities even as early as March, although April usually sees the first captures, and these typically continue into November.
 If the cold weather holds off, fish can still be caught into December, although it will become increasingly difficult as the colder days set in.

 How do they compare with bass? - it's difficult to generalise, as each fish hooked has the potential to behave entirely differently from others caught.
 A bass will often fight quite hard for a few minutes, but there comes a point when it can be brought to the net without too much fuss.
 They very often thrash about at the surface when put under pressure.
 By contrast, mullet will occasionally seem to react with a distinct lack of 'alarm' when first hooked, and then after a short while, will 'go hard' with a ferocity that's difficult to believe.
 The power of each run can be amazing, and even when apparently beaten, the sight of the net will send them off again, with line streaming from the reel.
 Alternatively, some fish will bolt like a hooked torpedo at the strike.
 The best comparison I can offer is two fish caught during 2011, both at the same location and same point in the tide, using the same equipment.
-The first was a 3lb 10oz bass, which fought hard for about two minutes before totally surrendering to the net - there was no fight left.
+The first was a 3lb 10oz bass, which fought hard for a minute or so before totally surrendering to the net - there was absolutely no fight left.
 The second fish, a few days later, was an exceptionally strong and determined 4lb 8oz mullet.
 When first hooked, it ran hard and deep, and each time I tried to gain line, it pulled doggedly and powerfully towards the 'cover' of the pontoons and boats.
 A couple of times, I thought it was tiring and brought it in close, and each time it found new reserves of power, surging back into the channel.
-When I eventually got it to the net, it still continued to fight with all of its remaining strength, and I finally landed it after a total of just over fifteen minutes.
+When I eventually got it to the net, it still continued to fight with all of its remaining strength, and I finally landed it after a what seemed an age.